clojure-doc/clojure-doc.github.io/content/md/articles/ecosystem/maven.md

 I think, that this article provides enough information for you to start use Maven together with Clojure.
-If you have Clojure-only project, and you don't plan to use all power of Maven, then may be you can look to the [Leiningen](leiningen.md) - this tool was created to build projects, written mostly in Clojure.
+If you have Clojure-only project, and you don't plan to use all power of Maven, then may be you can look to [Leiningen](https://leiningen.org) - this tool was created to build projects, written mostly in Clojure.
 Another interesting project is [Polyglot Maven](http://polyglot.sonatype.org/), the main goal of it is creation of special DSL (Domain Specificl Language) using different languages (Clojure, Scala, Groovy) for description of Maven's configurations (for Clojure